Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Algorithmic Framework

-This concludes the discussion of our proposed algorithmic framework.
-The key improvement of our method over traditional Monte Carlo methods is that we can effectively break the Markov chain while preserving essential statistical properties.
-This results in fully uncorrelated samples after every GAN overrelaxation step.
+This concludes the discussion of the proposed algorithmic framework.
+The key improvement brought on by our method is that it can effectively break the Markov chain for observables unrelated to the action, while preserving essential statistical properties.
+This leads to a maximal decorrelation with each GAN overrelaxation step.
 By introducing our statistical selection procedure, it is also not necessary for the network to approximate the target distribution to an exceedingly high precision.
-Another important advantage is the applicability to a much wider variety of models as compared to conventional overrelaxation, since our algorithm merely mimics its statistical properties and does not depend on specific symmetries of the action---e.g.\ for scalar $\phi^4$-theory no such method exists, since we only have $Z_2$ reflection symmetry.
+Another important advantage is the applicability to a much wider variety of models as compared to conventional overrelaxation, since our algorithm does not depend on specific symmetries of the action.
+In fact, for scalar $\phi^4$-theory, which exhibits only $Z_2$ reflection symmetry, no such method currently exists.